When you cook you either go through the motions of preparing food or you love the process, as well as the end result.

 How aware are you of the impact that your attitudes towards food, eating, and how you talk about your weight have had on your own children’s psyche?
 What food-related patterns are they developing, that either support yours or rebel against them?
 Here’s an example of a lady I worked with where her family patterns held a firm grip:

 In her early 50’s, we’ll call her Jennifer, she grew up with a mum who was obsessed with dieting; she would feed the family, didn’t sit with them at the table, and didn’t seem to eat.
 She put her daughter, Jennifer, on a diet from early puberty, having firmly planted the idea that her she was overweight as early as primary school.
-She and her sisters would sneak treats into the house, store them away like squirrels, awaiting an opportunity to have secret snacking sessions in their bedrooms.
+She and her sisters would sneak ‘treats’ into the house, store them away like squirrels, waiting for the opportunity to have secret snacking sessions in their bedrooms.
 Unsurprisingly Jennifer didn’t feel good about herself, and became a serial dieter too, it’s easy to see how that happened?

 My mum passed away (aged 93) at the end of 2013, and was a bit of a minx when it came to food, because she used it to replace her emotions.
-A very common trait of her generation, and born in 1920, between the two world wars.
+A very common trait of her generation born between WWI & II.

 Killing them with kindness